 Of the parts of the spinal column, the thoracic spine is perhaps one of the more difficult parts to learn to feel, perhaps in part because the ribs attach to it.

 You may be used to thinking of the ribcage (and thoracic spine) as relatively immobile structures.
 Think of it instead as a flexible structure that you can feel and adjust the shape of.

 The lumbar spine is relatively easier to feel, however problems can arise if you haven't learned to differentiate movements of your lumbar spine from movements of your hip joint.
 It may help to think of the pelvis as an extension of the lumbar spine.
 When you move your pelvis relative to your ribcage you change the shape of your lumbar spine.
 When you move your thigh bones relative to your pelvis, then you cause a change at the hip joints.

 Because the sacrum connects to the hip bones to form the pelvis, it's easy to forget that the sacrum is a major part of the spine.
 As such, you may find it helpful to view the sacrum as an extension of the lumbar spine in some contexts (say when moving your lumbar spine).
 In other contexts it may be more helpful to think of the sacrum as part of the pelvis.
 In either case, work at being flexible so that you can can change your categorization of the sacrum as needed.

 The cervical spine is perhaps the easiest part of the spinal column to feel.
 The movements are relatively uncomplicated, and since we move our head a lot it may be easier to learn to feel the part of our spine that connects our ribcage to our head.

 Each of the above spinal regions are made up of spinal vertebrae, which are the main building blocks of the spine.
-Each of these vertebrae (there are 24 in all) can move relative to the vertebrae above and below it.
+Each of these vertebrae (there are 24 not including the sacrum and tailbone) can move relative to the vertebrae above and below it.